American School of Kuwait: Student body

-The School currently (as of September, 2018) has approximately 2,101 students total.
+The School (as of September, 2018) had approximately 2,101 students total.
 Approximately 20% of the students are US citizens, 54% are locals, and the remaining 26% represent 65 other nationalities.
 Pre-K and elementary have 1012 students, the middle school has 471 students, and the high school has 618 students; there are 144 seniors, 151 juniors, 160 sophomores, and 163 freshmen.

 Campus and facilities

 The school possesses one of the largest campuses in Kuwait.
-The campus now houses 145 classrooms, which include eight computer labs, four music rooms, four art rooms, ten science labs, two large library/media centers, two gymnasiums, a fitness center and weight room, an indoor 25-meter pool, a large multi-purpose auditorium, and three large outdoor play areas.
+The campus now houses 145 classrooms, which include eight computer labs, four music rooms, four art rooms, ten science labs, two large library/media centers, two gymnasiums, a fitness center and weight room, an indoor 25-meter pool, a large multi-purpose auditorium, and three large outdoor play areas/fields.

 Curriculum

 The curriculum is similar to that of US general academic and college preparatory schools.
 The school's testing programs include the SAT, PSAT, Plan, Explore, ACT and the MAPS.
 The language of instruction is English.
 French and Spanish are taught as foreign languages.
 Religious instruction is required for Muslims, as is Arabic for all students (students who hold passports from Arab countries take Arabic language courses through graduation, while holders of passports from non-Arab countries take Arabic-As-a-Second-Language courses until grade 11).

 The elementary program, in which teachers are organized into grade-level teams, features specialists in science, art, computer studies, music, drama, physical education, Arabic, and Islamic Studies.
 The middle school, which includes sixth through eighth grades, utilizes interdisciplinary teams and a curriculum based on a block schedule.
-The high school, which currently offers seventeen AP courses, is constantly re-evaluating its programs to better serve the needs and interests of students.

-The American School of Kuwait is also one of the first schools worldwide to offer the AP Capstone Diploma program.
+The American School of Kuwait is one of schools to offer the AP Capstone Diploma program.